-This work was a part of the first author's PhD research when he was in receipt of Scholarship for International Research Fees (SIRF), University International Stipend (UIS) and Safety Net Top-Up Scholarship awarded by the UWA Oceans Institute and the School of Civil Environmental and Mining Engineering at the University of Western Australia, Australia.
-Authors acknowledge the support of the University of Cantabria, Spain.
-GC funded by the Natural Hazards Research Platform (C05X0907).
-In addition to that, authors would like to express their appreciation to Dr Florence Verspecht and Ruth Gongora-Mesas for their assistance in preparing the final manuscript.
+Acknowledgements.
+This work was a part of the first author's PhD research when he was in receipt of Scholarship for International Research Fees (SIRF), University International Stipend (UIS) and Safety Net Top-Up Scholarship awarded by the UWA Oceans Institute and the School of Civil Environmental and Mining Engineering at the University of Western Australia.
+The authors acknowledge the support of the University of Cantabria, Spain.
+Giovanni Coco was funded by the Natural Hazards Research Platform (C05X0907).
+In addition the authors would like to express their appreciation to Florence Verspecht and Ruth Gongora-Mesas for their assistance in preparing the final manuscript.